Internet Safety and Network Acceptable Use

 Security on any computer system is a high priority, especially when the system involves many users.
-If you believe you have identified a security problem on the network, you must notify a staff member, Network System Administrator, Network System Analyst or Director of Technology.
+If you believe you have identified a security problem on the network, you must notify a staff member, network system administrator, network system analyst, or director of technology.
 Do not demonstrate the problem to other users.
-Attempts to log on to any network as a system administrator or a person other than the user will result, at a minimum, in cancelation of user privileges.
+Attempts to log on to any network as a system administrator or a person other than the user will result, at a minimum, in the cancelation of user privileges.
 Any user identified as a security risk or having a history of problems with other computer systems may be subject to severe restriction or cancelation of privileges.

-3. Any links to District Web pages that are not specifically curriculum-related will meet the criteria established by the administration.
-Any other non-curricular materials should be limited to information about other youth activities, agencies, or organizations which are known to be nonsectarian, exclusively devoted to community interests or child welfare, non-profit, and nondiscriminatory.
+3. Any links to district web pages that are not specifically curriculum-related will meet the criteria established by the administration.
+Any other non-curricular materials should be limited to information about other youth activities, agencies, or organizations that are known to be nonsectarian, exclusively devoted to community interests or child welfare, non-profit, and non-discriminatory.
 Web page links may not include entities whose primary purpose is commercial or political advertising.

 4. All communications via district web pages will comply with this policy and the student behavior code.
 Offensive behavior that is expressly prohibited by this policy includes religious, racial, and sexual harassment and/or violence.